 -Dr. Chiranjibi Nepal, Governor, Nepal Rastra Bank

 “Two years ago, we formed Payment and Settlement department in Central Bank.
-National Payment Gateway and Real Time Gross Settlement (RTGS) are in the process.
+National Payment Gateway and Real-Time Gross Settlement (RTGS) are in the process.
 We’ll definitely promote digital banking in the days to come,” shared governor Nepal.

 2. 60% of the population still doesn’t have a bank account

 “60 percent of the population is still unbanked,” governor Nepal said.
 “Youths earn money but don’t put it in banks.
 As wages are paid in cash, they put it in their pocket and spend it instantly.
-They have not used banking services not because they don’t have money, but because of lack of financial literacy.
+They have not used banking services not because they don’t have money, but because of a lack of financial literacy.
 Only after getting financial education can one use electronic payment and digital finance.
-It will make us one step forward,” governor shared the importance of financial literacy and need to adopt evolving technology.
+It will make us one step forward,” the governor shared the importance of financial literacy and the need to adopt evolving technology.
 “With a bank account, they will start saving and making long-term plans.
 Using banking will make taking loans easier, and promote economic activities,” he added.

-He also requested the participants in the program to open bank account in case they don’t have one yet, and start using e-banking and e-payment services.
+He also requested the participants in the program to open a bank account in case they don’t have one yet, and start using e-banking and e-payment services.

 4. Impressive initiatives by the government

 To promote banking habits, the government has already started distributing social security allowance and all other government to citizen payments through banks.
 This is really an appreciable step by the government.